bleach/virtualbox/docs/GettingStarted.md

 some subtleties, but that's the basic idea. `save` will typically **also save relationships** so if you modify a relationship object or relationship itself, calling `save` on the parent object will typically save the relationships as well. `save` always returns `true` or `false` depending on whether the operation was a success or not.
-If you'd like instead to know why a `save` failed, you can call the method with a `true` parameter which sets `raise_errors` to `true` and will raise a {VirtualBox::Exceptions::CommandFailedException}
-if there is a failure.
-The message on this object contains the reason.

 Below is an example of saving a simple {VirtualBox::VM} object: